 - 1. Identify the salient characteristics of a variety of past civilizations from around the world. - 2.
 Explore the history, theory and methodologies used to understand civilizations and their history from a broadly anthropological perspective, including humanist, scientific, and critical approaches. - 3.
 Discuss key elements, biases, and influences that shape thought about civilizations through time and space. - 4.
-Analyze the influences of environment, domestication, religion, warfare, and landscape on the development of civilizations, and explain the impacts on those civilizations.

-- 5. Approach issues and problems from multiple perspectives, including linkages between past and present and how past events and circumstances affect our world today. - 6.
+Analyze the influences of environment, domestication, religion, warfare, and landscape on the development of civilizations, and explain the impacts on those civilizations. - 5.
+Approach issues and problems from multiple perspectives, including linkages between past and present and how past events and circumstances affect our world today. - 6.
 Communicate knowledge, thoughts, and reasoning clearly and effectively in forms appropriate to the discipline of anthropology.

-INSTRUCTIONAL METHODS: To facilitate self-motivated distance learning, this course is arranged in sixteen (16) units with each week of the semester containing one module; pace yourself according to deadlines within each week.
-All work for each module must be completed during the given window for that week.
+INSTRUCTIONAL METHODS: This course is arranged in six (6) units with each week of the semester containing several modules; pace yourself according to deadlines within each week.
+All work for each unit must be completed during the given window for that week.

 Deadlines are detailed in the following course schedule.
 All times and due dates for this course fall under the Eastern Time zone (ET).
 Unless noted otherwise, assignments open at 8:00 am EST on Sundays and close at 11:59pm EST on the following Friday.
-Course assessments consist of weekly quizzes, short writing assignments, three Google Earth projects, weekly discussion board posts and responses, and one final project.
+Course assessments consist of weekly quizzes, writing assignments, a Google Earth project, and one final project.